 Incorrect geolocation can lead to logins being flagged or blocked unnecessarily.
 Accurate IP data helps avoid this.

-Faster Corrections
+Faster corrections

 Instead of waiting weeks for a geolocation provider to update your IPs manually, a geofeed lets them ingest your data automatically.